-In fall 2013, Southwestern welcomed 1,536 men and women, of which 33.3 percent were under-represented students.
-Fifty-two percent of students who applied were admitted, resulting in 553 entering first-year students.
-Of those, 37 percent ranked in the top 10 percent of their high school classes and the average SAT score was 1166.
-Eighty-nine percent of our students hail from Texas, with the remaining 11 percent coming from 23 other states and 6 countries.
+In the fall of 2015, Southwestern welcomed 1,515 men and women, of which 38 percent were under-represented students.
+Forty-four percent of the students who applied were offered admission, resulting in 359 entering first-year students.
+Of those, 31 percent ranked in the top 10 percent of their high school class and the average SAT score was 1152.
+Eighty-six percent of our students hail from Texas while the remaining 14 percent come from 34 other states and 28 countries.
 Visit our YouTube channel to see the Faces of Southwestern.

 Bachelor of Arts, Bachelor of Science, Bachelor of Education, Bachelor of Music and Bachelor of Fine Arts.
 No graduate degrees or programs are offered.

-Accounting, Animal Behavior, Anthropology, Art, Art History, Biochemistry, Biology, Business, Chemistry, Classics, Communication Studies, Computational Mathematics, Computer Science, Economics, Education, English, Environmental Studies, Feminist Studies, French, German, Greek, History, Independent Major, International Studies, Kinesiology, Latin, Latin American Studies, Mathematics, Music, Philosophy, Physical Science, Physics, Political Science, Psychology, Religion, Sociology, Spanish and Theatre.
+Anthropology, Applied Physics, Art (Studio), Art History, Biochemistry, Biology, Business, Chemistry, Classics, Communication Studies, Computational Mathematics, Computer Science, Economics, Education, English, Environmental Studies, Feminist Studies, French, German, Greek, History, Independent Major, International Studies, Kinesiology, Latin, Latin American & Border Studies, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Religion, Sociology, Spanish and Theatre